 After the getting result 3D data file, the 3DCAPI Server sends a message of completion notice to the Application and initiates the file transferring to the Application using the 3DCAPI-3 Interface.

 The 3DCAPI Server is agnostic to what 3D Contents Creation Server does inside.
-The 3DCAPI Server passes a request from an application to a 3D Contents Creation Server and passes a response from the 3D Contents Creation Server to the application.
+The 3DCAPI Server passes a request from an application to a 3D Contents Creation Server and passes a response from the 3D Contents Creation Server via 3DCAPI-4 Interface to the application.

+In the 3D Contents Creation Server, there is 3DCAPI-5 Interface between 3D Pre-processing and 3D Modeling Neural Network.
+Using the 3DCAPI-5 Interface, 3D Pre-processing could send the result of pre-processing to 3D Modeling Neural Network.
+If the 3D Modeling Neural Network is changed, 3D Pre-processing does not need to change the format of sending the result to the changed 3D Modeling Neural Network which is supporting the 3DCAPI-5 Interface.

-The 3D CAPI Server provides external interfaces to communicate external device and service such as the 3D Printing Service via 3DCAPI-4 Interface.
+The 3D CAPI Server provides external interfaces to communicate external device and service such as the 3D Printing Service via 3DCAPI-6 Interface which is out-of-scope of 3DCAPI.